liflab/labpal/docs/index.md

 - Look at our [lab examples](https://github.com/liflab/labpal/tree/master/Source/Examples/src) to learn how to use various features
 - Look at our slightly longer [instructions](instructions/)
 - Consult the online [API documentation](doc/)

+## About LabPal

+LabPal was developed by [Sylvain Hallé](http://leduotang.ca/sylvain), Associate Processor at [Université du Québec à Chicoutimi](http://www.uqac.ca), Canada.
+Pr.
+Hallé is also the head of [LIF](http://liflab.ca), a research lab where LabPal is extensively used for the processing of experimental results.

 <!-- :wrap=soft:mode=markdown: -->